Taco Bell Interview Questions

 17. How do you feel about standing for long periods?

-• Most restaurant jobs will require you to work on your feet for long periods.
-If possible, let the interviewer know that you do not have a problem with this.
+• Most restaurant jobs require you to work on your feet for long periods.
+If possible, let the interviewer know you are okay with this.
 Wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.

 18. What motivates you?